duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_triggers.md

     return unless $_ =~ /^(encode|decode|)\s*(.*)$/i;
 ```

-This way, we get the speed of the word trigger and still ensure that the search query is an exact match for our plugin.
+This way, we get the speed of the word trigger and still ensure that the search query is an exact match for our instant answer.
 You can also return similarly (without a value) at any point in the handle function if the answer cannot be calculated.

 ## Regexp Types